Feminism of Madonna: Madonna's responses or authors interpretations

-Lynne Layton of Harvard University, said that Madonna has many different versions of femininity and "seems comfortable with all of them".
+Harvard University's Lynne Layton noted Madonna has many different versions of femininity and "seems comfortable with all of them".
 Similarly, in Alison Piepmeier and Rory Dicker's book Catching a Wave: Reclaiming Feminism for the 21st Century (2016), Madonna is defined as a woman that "has made it clear that being female is just beginning of the many things women are" and is "fully aware of the ways in which women are made 'other'".
+In Encyclopedia of Women in American History (2015), Joyce Appleby and Neva Goodwin noted how she "staunchly defends her portrayal of women", quoting her as saying she's just doing what she wants which is also cited as a representation of gender equality.